 We have identified specific hazard issues for Thorndon, Kilbirnie and Lyall Bay that we consider to be relevant ‘qualifying matters’ that may mean the 6-storey minimum building height required by the NPS-UD is not appropriate across all of these areas.
 Council needs to do further work to fully understand the implications of these hazards on the level of risk for development in these areas.
 This will inform future decisions about what level of intensification is appropriate.

 In the inner suburbs, we have identified ‘pre-1930’s sub-areas’ which we consider to be additional ‘qualifying matter’ under the NPS-UD where enabling at least 6-storey buildings as directed, may not be appropriate.
 These areas exhibit a cohesive streetscape character and a lower maximum height will better reflect the current situation and help protect these intact special character values.
-We also consider that heights in areas adjacent to the pre-1930’s sub-areas need to be lower than 6-storeys directed, in order to buffer the nearby cohesive character.
-We consider lower heights in these adjacent areas are an additional ‘qualifying matter’.

 - housing capacity and affordability,